Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Main Results

 \end{theorem}

-\begin{proof}[Sketch of proof] The decomposition is obtained by a Taylor expansion of the exponential factors in the kernel representation of $R_{H,\lambda}$.
-The polynomial error $E^{(1)}$ arises from the second-order term, while the exponential error $E^{(2)}$ captures the remainder.
-The explicit constants follow from careful estimates of incomplete Gamma functions.
-A complete proof is given in Appendix~\ref{app:covariance}. \end{proof}
+\begin{proof}[Sketch of proof] Taylor-expand the exponential factors in the moving-average kernel representation of $R_{H,\lambda}$.
+The polynomial error $E^{(1)}$ arises from the second-order Taylor term; the exponential error $E^{(2)}$ bounds the remainder.
+The complete proof is given in Appendix~\ref{app:covariance}. \end{proof}